CyberHubXR/Docs/docs/foundry/unity-packages/foundry-core/database/userProperties.md

 ## Defining User Properties

-User can be defined in the Defs tab of the Database Manager window found at `Brane -> Database -> Manager`.
+User can be defined in the Defs tab of the Database Manager window found at `Foundry -> Database -> Manager`.

 ![Defs Window](./img/databaseManagerDefWindow.png)